 Mahatma Gandhi, in his inimitable style, says "Someone has said that Europeans in South Africa dread the advent Islam -- Islam that civilized Spain, Islam that took the torchlight to Morocco and preached to the world the Gospel of brotherhood.
 The Europeans of South Africa dread the Advent of Islam.
 They may claim equality with the white races.
 They may well dread it, if brotherhood is a sin.
 If it is equality of colored races then their dread is well founded."

 Every year, during the Hajj, the world witnesses the wonderful spectacle of this international Exhibition of Islam in leveling all distinctions of race, color and rank.
 Not only the Europeans, the African, the Arabian, the Persian, the Indians, the Chinese all meet together in Medina as members of one divine family, but they are clad in one dress every person in two simple pieces of white seamless cloth, one piece round the loin the other piece over the shoulders, bare head without pomp or ceremony, repeating "Here am I O God; at thy command; thou art one and alone; Here am I." Thus there remains nothing to differentiate the high from the low and every pilgrim carries home the impression of the international significance of Islam.

-In the opinion of Prof. Hurgronje "the league of nations founded by prophet of Islam put the principle of international unity of human brotherhood on such Universal foundations as to show candle to other nations."
-In the words of same Professor "the fact is that no nation of the world can show a parallel to what Islam has done the realization of the idea of the League of Nations."
+In the opinion of Prof. Hurgronje "the league of nations founded by the Prophet of Islam put the principle of international unity of human brotherhood on such universal foundations as to show candle to other nations."
+In the words of the same Professor, "the fact is that no nation of the world can show a parallel to what Islam has done the realization of the idea of the League of Nations."